 – Other jurisdictions contribute and take profit from the system;

-– Manufacturers have lower burden by centralised data processing when compared to data processing in many different jurisdictions;
+– Manufacturers have a lower burden by centralized data processing when compared to data processing in many different jurisdictions;

 – Measures of central authorities becomes more effective;

 – There is less likelihood that deficient products are dumped into not so strong jurisdictions.